Flag of Myanmar: Current flag

-Previous flags
+Obsolete flags

 1948 flag

 When hanging or depicting vertically, the blue canton must be in the upper hoist, and the stars in the canton must point to the left.

-Influence of pre-independence anti-colonial flags
+Influence of pre-independence flags

 The Tricolours

 In 1930, the Dobama Asiayone adopted a tricolour (သုံးရောင်ခြယ်, lit. 'three colour painted') of yellow, green and red.
 In 1935, a peacock was added in the centre of the tricolour.
 In 1938, the leftists from Dobama Asiayone replaced the peacock with a hammer and sickle.
 Both of the tricolours were widely used by anti-colonialists during British rule.
 The peacock flag was also used by the Burma Independence Army and the State of Burma adopted it as the national flag from 1943 to 1945.
 In 1943, a stylized version of the peacock was introduced.
 This version was used by the Burma Defense Army (with the peacock in red) and as a variant of the national flag by the State of Burma (with the peacock in gold).
 There are two songs with the same name, "သုံးရောင်ခြယ်သီချင်း" (meaning: "Tricolour Song"), composed by two different composers about the meaning behind the Tricolour symbolism and the hope of Burmese people.

-In these tricolours, the color yellow symbolizes the Sasana (Buddhism) and education, green represents staple grains, crops, minerals and jewelry, red signifies bravery or courage, and the peacock represents the Konbaung.
+In these tricolours, the color yellow symbolizes the Śāsana (Buddhism) and education, green represents staple grains, crops, minerals and jewelry, red signifies bravery or courage, and the peacock represents the Konbaung.
 The hammer and sickle represent workers and peasants, respectively.